jrvanderdoes/purify/paper.md

 structures can be unwieldy to investigate in other packages. `Purify` offers a flexible framework to enable data scientists and researchers to perform and compare targeted, customizable resampling schemes that account for data structure.
-Further, the methods allow for user-defined functions, allowing use of outside models, making `Purify` ideal for rigorous hypothesis testing and model evaluation.
+The methods are compatible for user-defined functions and outside models, making `Purify` ideal for rigorous hypothesis testing and model evaluation.

 The package’s support for stratified and segmented sampling further allows users to address scenarios with grouped or ordered data (even under dependence), providing a critical resource for modern applied statistical research.
-By incorporating sophisticated resampling techniques, `Purify` enhances the robustness and reliability of statistical inferences drawn from complex, and potentially unbalanced, datasets.
+By incorporating sophisticated resampling techniques, `Purify` enhances the robustness and reliability of statistical inferences drawn from complex and potentially unbalanced datasets.

 Permutation tests can be naturally computationally intensive and speed is an important consideration throughout `Purify`.
 Users can use it in a variety of